 Costs and Disbursements

 It costs money to litigate a case.
-While some lawyers may ask for money upfront, most successful lawyers like ours at The Law Offices of Prosper Shaked will pay the upfront costs and disbursements of your action for you.
+While some lawyers may ask for money upfront, most successful lawyers like ours at Prosper Shaked Accident Injury Attorneys PA will pay the upfront costs and disbursements of your action for you.
 These costs and disbursements are only reimbursed if a recovery is made for the client.
 This means if no recovery is made, the law firm takes a loss on these costs and disbursements as a cost of doing business.

 There are a lot of different costs and disbursements in a personal injury case that would need to be paid from a settlement, including the following:

 - Court costs like filing fees, request for judicial intervention, motion fees, jury demand, and other court-imposed fees